Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 Now My Fair Lady comes to Australia in a new production from the team that created The Pirates of Penzance.
 Expect extravagant sets, outstanding performances, a virtuosic chorus and a veritable fashion parade of costumes.

-Legend of Australian theatre, Reg Livermore stars as Henry Higgins with one of Opera Australia’s brightest young talents, Taryn Fiebig, as Eliza.
+Legend of Australian music theatre, Reg Livermore stars as Henry Higgins with one of Opera Australia’s brightest young talents, Taryn Fiebig, as Eliza.
 Nancye Hayes, who danced in the original Australian production at the start of her illustrious music theatre career, now joins the cast as the acerbic Mrs Higgins.
 This has all the ingredients for a « luvverly » night in the theatre !

 About the story